 Sequencer Step Controls

-Each step consists of a big fader for setting the step CV, along with a gaggle of buttons many featuring fun cryptic abbreviations!
-(Hey, we could've made this thing bigger, but it would've taken up your whole dang screen, ok?)
-Here we'll dissect one sequence step and run down what all the buttons do.
+Each step consists of a big fader for setting the step CV, along with a gaggle of buttons, many featuring fun cryptic abbreviations!
+(We attempted to keep Octagon's overall size manageable) Here we'll dissect one sequence step and run down what all the buttons do.

 CV Slider and LED- Sets the voltage sent to the main CV out for the step.
 The LED beneath indicates to show the current step is active.